What India Couture Week reveals about this year's bridalwear trends - KVIA

 Muted but mighty

 Red may be the color traditionally worn by Hindu brides, but many are now looking to more muted tones.
-Take Bollywood actress Alia Bhatt, who recently married actor Ranbir Kapoor wearing an ivory-colored embroidered “lehenga” (a full ankle-length skirt worn with a blouse and long scarf known as a “dupatta”).
+Take Bollywood actress Alia Bhatt, who recently married actor Ranbir Kapoor wearing an ivory-colored embroidered sari.

 A move towards lighter shades was evident throughout ICW 2022.
 Almost half of designer Tarun Tahiliani’s collection was in shades of beige, oyster, biscuit and the palest of mauves.
 Anju Modi and Anamika Khanna both opted for ivory-colored pieces, with the latter embellishing her designs with pearls and the former mixing and matching with burgundy and coral pink.
 Rahul Mishra meanwhile used bright colors for surface ornamentations but, in many cases, kept base fabrics light.

-Note: This article was updated with details of Alia Bhatt’s wedding outfit.